Tuesday, May 22, 2018

 We are merely custodians of your data and we have no interested in keeping your personal information any longer than you want us to or is required by law.
-You can delete your Padlock online account at any time through the Padlock Online Dashboard.
-Data stored locally within the Padlock app can be deleted directly through the app itself.
+You can delete your Padloc online account at any time through the settings section within the app or, in case of legacy Padlock 2 accounts, via Padlock Cloud Legacy Online Dashboard.

 Disaster recovery and data availability requirements mean that we have a legitimate interest in maintaining secure and immutable backups.
 Erasure requests will leave those backups untouched, and we will only remove data from backups if legally compelled to.
 Backups are permanently deleted after 3 months.

 We may use your contact information to communicate with you about service activity, provide support, and send you other information such as product updates and announcements.
 You may choose to stop receiving communications from us, except certain important notifications such as billing and account security alerts.